Phileosopher/toolbox_old/README.md

 Naturally, there are limits to this.
 Refactoring is complicated, and it's often hard to find *precisely* what you want.

-But, on the whole, if I need something to stretch audio or batch compare files, I'd like to know it exists, and often my hard drive can't hold that many terabytes of one-off programs.
+But, on the whole, if I need something to stretch audio or batch compare files, knowing it exists is the largest mental hurdle.

 Plus, if you're _not_ the software developer type, there's a very high chance that CLI-based software scares you.
 While a mouse and touchscreen is groovy, sometimes you want to do the same 20,000 computer tasks and typing "del _*.*_ sacares you.

 ## 3. Future Convenience

-There are lots of things here that I _might_ find useful someday.
+There are lots of things here that I _might_ find useful someday, but I don't feel like lugging around 4 terabytes of constantly updating programs just to know where they are.

 So, this is a bit like a hoarder's barn, but collects less dust and proportionally smaller.

 ## Rules

 For brevity's sake, I'm mostly glossing over a few groups:
 * The built-in tools.
-If I need them, they're there.
+If I need them, they're in the computer already.
 * Paid tools, at least when they make me pause to consider purchasing.
+* Courses and courseware (unless it helps you make them), since you only need to learn about "xyz" once.

 ## Organization Convention (updated 2020-10-30)